Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Remove the Developer from the team?
 - [ ] Ask the Scrum Master to remove the Developer from the Team?
-- [x] Let the team handle the conflict internally – they are self-organizing!
+- [x] Let the team handle the conflict internally – they are self-managing!

 **[⬆ Back to Top](#table-of-contents)**